Unrepl/unrepl/README.md

 You can ask questions and share feedback on the `#unrepl` channel on the Clojurians Slack.

+## Breaking Changes

+2017-11-23: change in map elisions, now the key is always `#unrepl/... nil` and the value contains the actual elision.

 ## Clients

 There are two clients: [Unravel](https://github.com/Unrepl/unravel) a command-line client and [Unrepl.el](https://github.com/Unrepl/unrepl.el) an Emacs one.